 Sources of Inspiration: 1995 Topps Stadium Club Super Skills and Power Zone sets

-→ To see the current eBay auctions for 1995 Stadium Club Virtual Reality parallels, click here.
+To see what’s currently on eBay from 1995 Stadium Club, click here.

 5. 1994 Pinnacle Museum Collection

 Source of Inspiration: Dufex

 Pinnacle Brands, Inc. introduced its trademarked, one-of-a-kind Dufex printing technology to the Hobby in 1993 Select.
 This meticulous and handmade finish took months to produce for a specific set but was worth it as the design was an immense hit with collectors and is still popular today.
 Using the power of hindsight and seeing evolution of Dufex designs as the decade progressed, thoughts of how the flagship original could have been improved while still respecting the simplicity have always crossed my head.
 Thus, imagine these 1994 Pinnacle Museum Collection parallels with a gold Dufex finish and a print run of 1,500 (instead of the 6,500 actually produced), the parallel hierarchy would remain intact (i.e., Artist’s Proofs would still maintain the lowest print run of 1,000) and the Hobby would have been introduced to the range of the Dufex technology right from the start.

 To see what’s currently on eBay from 1994 Pinnacle, click here.